ManoManoTech/ALaMano/CONTRIBUTING.md

-# Contributing to this repository
+# Contributing to ManoMano Organization

 Common guidelines for contributing to ManoMano projects